dmhd6219/FSA_Validator/README.md

 # FSA_Validator
 Implementation of FSA validator.
+Was created as homework for Theoretical Computer Science course at Innopolis University.

 Given an FSA description in the *fsa.txt* (see input file format) program should output the **result.txt** containing an error description (see validation result) or a report, indicating if FSA is complete (or incomplete) and warning (see warning messages) if any.
 Warnings should be sorted according to their code.

 # Validation result
 Errors: